About Summit Tahoma

 - A world-class teaching faculty from the nation’s top teacher preparation programs, including Stanford and UC Berkeley.

-We are currently accepting applications for the 2021-22 school year!
-We will be holding an admissions lottery for 9th grade on March 5, 2021.
-All Intent to Enroll forms received by the application deadline of 3 PM on February 26, 2021 will be included in the lottery.
+We will be holding an admissions lottery for the current 2024-2025 school year for grades 9-12 on Thursday, February 29, 2024.
 Admissions offers will be made on a space available basis as a result of the lottery.
 Any applicant who does not receive an offer of admission will be placed on the waitlist.

 The Summit Difference